-IV.
+XV.
 Competencies/Evaluations

-- A. Each student will complete the prescribed clinical competencies as noted in their syllabi each semester.
+- A. Each student will complete the prescribed clinical competencies as noted in their syllabi each semester, and a master list of the RPT competencies is provided below.
 The student must assure that these are completed.
 The proper sequence will be covered by the clinical director.
 It is the student's responsibility to see that all competencies are completed in the laboratory each semester.
 Clinical competencies are to be completed in accordance with the clinical course syllabi and the clinical core competencies master document. - B. If the student receives an evaluation that is unsatisfactory, or less than satisfactory they will be counseled.
 Upon the second unsatisfactory evaluation, the student is on probationary status and re-evaluated by the Director of Clinical Education.
 Upon the third unsatisfactory evaluation, the student will be dismissed from clinical resulting in dismissal from the program.
 No Exceptions! - C. Failure to safely perform a critical skill in the clinical setting will result in remediation of the student.
 Upon the second failure the student will be dismissed from the program. - D. Evaluations are turned in to the designated faculty weekly.
 These evaluations are to be completed by the preceptor.
 Any information that is forged will result in expulsion from the program.